 We are always looking for new volunteers to help with a wide variety of tasks. if you are ken let us know.

 The survey the extent of kiwi movement now that large areas in the ranges are actively under pest control by wonderful teams of volunteers and landowners.
-Where are the birds now, e they breeding successfully?
+Where are the birds now, and are they breeding successfully?
 What is the population now?
 Are we doing everything we can to keep them safe?
 Read more..

 Read more..